zscaler/terraform-zpa-application-segment-nia/README.md

 ## Caveats

 * Application Segments can be associated to one or more access polices in the ZPA Cloud.
 Once an application segment is associated to a policy, it can only be deleted if there are **no** policies associated with that application segment.
 If the user tries to delete an application segment that is associated with any policy, they will encounter an error.
 This module creates, updates and deletes application segment based on the sevices in Consul catalog.
 If the service associated to the application segment de-registers from the Consul catalog, the module will throw an error when trying to destroy the application segment.
 This is the correct and expected behavior as the application segment is being used in a policy.
-* This behavior does not affect individual ``domain_address`` entries in an individual application segment.
+* This behavior does not affect individual ``domain_names`` entries in an individual application segment.

 ## Usage